 The form of sublease and company structure can vary, but has become more standardised under the current leasing policy.
 All new head leases are now registered at the Titles Office and subleases likewise are also able to be registered.

-New subleases and changes of ownership of subleases require the consent of the Board.
+New subleases and changes of ownership of subleases require the consent of the Resort Management.

 Sample Form of Sub Lease